wavefrontHQ/docs/pages/doc/csp_migration.md

 ## What Happens with the Service Accounts?

-During the process of onboarding your Operations for Applications service to VMware Cloud services, the service accounts **are not** migrated to VMware Cloud services.
+During the process of onboarding your Operations for Applications service to VMware Cloud services, the service accounts **are not** migrated to VMware Cloud services, because VMware Cloud services supports [server to server OAuth apps](csp_server_to_server_apps.html), which are equivalent to the services accounts in Operations for Applications.

-VMware Cloud services supports [server to server OAuth apps](csp_server_to_server_apps.html), which are equivalent to the services accounts in Operations for Applications.
-Service accounts are supported only for a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still authenticate with Operations for Applications API tokens.
-You should incrementally replace your service accounts in Operations for Applications with server to server OAuth apps in VMware Cloud services.
+{% include important.html content="The usage of service accounts in Operations for Applications on VMware Cloud services is **restricted** to support only a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still authenticate with Operations for Applications API tokens.
+We are in the process of updating all of our integrations to authenticate with VMware Cloud services access tokens.
+Service accounts and Operations for Applications API tokens will be deprecated in the future."%}

 For backward compatibility, all of your service accounts are **preserved** in Operations for Applications as follows: